 Offer holder days

 We would love to invite you to an offer holder day to spend some time with us and get a further taste of life at the RAU.
-You’ll spend most of the day with your chosen course experiencing what it’s really like to study here.
-There’ll be relevant activities such as sample lectures, practical activities, visiting our farms or going on a field trip, plus the chance to get to know your fellow offer holders before you start at the RAU, as well as the staff and students already here.
-To give a flavour of wider student life at the RAU you will also have the opportunity to find out about student finance, student support, career and work experience opportunities, accommodation and all the clubs and societies run by our Student Union.
+These on campus events will give you the opportunity to find out more about your chosen course and experience what it’s like to study here.
+There will be relevant activities such as sample lectures, practical activities, visiting our farms or going on a field trip.
+Plus you'llget to meet your fellow offer holders before you start at the RAU, as well as the staff and students laready here.

-Offer holder days are on the following dates:
+The offer holder days are taking place on the following dates:

-As an offer holder, you will shortly receive a personal email invitation containing a direct link to book your place.
+As an offer holder, you will shortly receive a personal email invitation containing information and a direct link to book your place at one of our offer holder days.
 If you have any questions, please email the open days team.